Unity-Technologies/ml-agents/docs/Reward-Signals.md

 ## Enabling Reward Signals

 Reward signals, like other hyperparameters, are defined in the trainer config `.yaml` file.
-An example is provided in `config/trainer_config.yaml` and `config/gail_config.yaml`.
+Examples of config files are provided in `config/ppo/` and `config/imitation/`.
 To enable a reward signal, add it to the `reward_signals:` section under the behavior name.
 For instance, to enable the extrinsic signal in addition to a small curiosity reward and a GAIL reward signal, you would define your `reward_signals` as follows: